ADA-GWU/understanding-the-systems-with-complex-connections-ShamsiyyaAlakbarova/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-24ddc0f5d75046c5622901739e7c5dd533143b0c8e959d652212380cedb1ea36.svg)](https://classroom.github.com/a/Bp585G7b)

-1.Prerequisites
+<h2>1.Prerequisites.<h2>
-Before you can use this application, you will need to ensure that you have Python installed on your system.
-If you don't have Python installed, you can visit the official Python website at python.org, and download for your OS.
+<p>Before you can use this application, you will need to ensure that you have Python installed on your system.
+If you don't have Python installed, you can visit the official Python website at python.org, and download for your OS.</p>

-2.Set Up Environment (via Git command)
+<h2>2.Set Up Environment (via Git command).<h2>
-Step 1.
+<p>Step 1.
 Create folder on your desktop.
 Name it as you wish.
 For example, "test".
 Step 2.
 Go to my github repository (https://github.com/ADA-GWU/understanding-the-systems-with-complex-connections-ShamsiyyaAlakbarova).
 Step 3.
 Press to green CODE button, and copy HTTPS link (https://github.com/ADA-GWU/understanding-the-systems-with-complex-connections-ShamsiyyaAlakbarova.git).
 Step 4.
 Open your terminal, and enter into your newly created folder "test".
 You can do this